Our Letter to Vermont Law and Graduate School

 C) VLS Opportunity

-Requiring public agencies to pause & consult expert legal advice, or pursue lengthy and even more expensive court remedies, for these types of inconsequential matters is far more paralyzing and detrimental to our operations than responding to the rants (disguised as free legal advice) of a Vermont Law School professor.
+Requiring public agencies to pause & consult expert legal advice, or pursue lengthy and even more expensive court remedies, for these types of inconsequential matters is far more paralyzing and detrimental to our operations than responding to the rants (disguised as free legal advice) from a Vermont Law School professor.

 Here's an idea: